operator-framework/operator-sdk/doc/cli/operator-sdk_bundle_create.md

-## operator-sdk bundle build
+## operator-sdk bundle create

-Build an operator bundle image
+Create an operator bundle image

 ### Synopsis

-The 'operator-sdk bundle build' command will build an operator bundle image containing operator metadata and manifests, tagged with the provided image tag.
+The 'operator-sdk bundle create' command will build an operator bundle image containing operator metadata and manifests, tagged with the provided image tag.